 C language is worth learning because it is a base of all languages.
 C language is everywhere, your mobile OS is written in C, 99.99% embedded system’s code has written in C, all operating system is written in C. Do you know Why?
-Surprisingly, it is very powerful language.
+Surprisingly, it is a very powerful language.
 This tutorial is a basic introduction of C language.
 Also, this article contains so many helpful questions with answers.

 C language basics

 C language is a fundamental language in the process of learning programming.
 The greatest thing is C is a small language, consisting of only 32 English words referred to as keywords, easy to remember.

 Just think the device you are using now, possibly OS has written in C. (most Operating Systems are written in C) Just think its POWER.

 At the starting of the programming era, languages are designed for some specific purpose. for instance, FORTRAN (Formula Translator) mainly utilized in the scientific applications, COBOL ( Common Business Oriented Language ) for business applications.
 From here the primary step towards C was put forward by Dennis Ritchie.